+She is particularly interested in reconstructing the chronology of reopenings through the archaeothanatological approach to disturbed graves.
 She is developing a new skeletal record sheet that incorporates grave disturbance data (reopening pits, disturbed stratigraphy, bone displacements etc.).
 The aim of this form is to help field anthropologists determine if a grave was disturbed in the past, and if it was not, what kind of event caused the disturbance.

 From 2018, she is a post-doctoral researcher in the Department of Archaeology and Classical Studies at Stockholm University.
 She is working on a three-year project project funded by the Swedish Research Council on ‘Interacting with the dead.
 Belief and conflict in Early Medieval Europe (AD 450-750)’ and led by Alison Klevnäs.

 She is also an Associate Member of CESCM since 2017